 |

 Although the real DS420 fan holds the opinion that the proper place to keep the car is in the living room of the house, practical considerations are often in the way.
-A scale model is then an excellent substitute to keep the mind focussed properly.
+A scale model is then an excellent substitute to keep the mind focused properly.

 left: my scale 1:1